OWASP/www-project-vulnerableapp/index.md

     3. Open the terminal and Navigate to the Project root directory
     4. Run the command ```docker-compose pull && docker-compose up```
     5. Navigate to browser and visit `http://localhost` and this will give the User Interface for VulnerableApp.
+    6. Mailpit is also available at `http://localhost/mailpit/` for viewing emails captured by the local SMTP server.

     **Note**: The above steps will run the latest unreleased VulnerableApp version.
 If you want to run the latest released version, please use docker **latest** tag.
 2. Another way to run the VulnerableApp is as standalone Vulnerable Application is: